Nano Banana

 - lower max resolution than current flagships

-How should I prompt Nano Banana?
+How to prompt Nano Banana

-- describe lighting and composition explicitly
+- 02describe lighting and composition explicitly

 What are alternatives to Nano Banana?

-Common alternatives: Nano Banana 2, Imagen 3, Flux 1.1 Pro, Midjourney.
+Common alternatives: Nano Banana 2, Imagen 3, Flux 1.1 Pro, Ideogram V3.

 Can I try Nano Banana for free?

-You can try a free, no-signup version of our ai image generator — note that the free version may use a different, lighter model rather than Nano Banana itself.
+You can try a free, no-signup version of our ai image generator.
+Note that the free version may use a different, lighter model rather than Nano Banana itself.